 The 2003 Ig Nobel Prize Winners

-The 2003 Ig Nobel Prize winners were announced on Thursday evening, October 2, at the 13th First Annual Ig Nobel Prize Ceremony, at Harvard's Sanders Theatre.
-Click here for details.
-The ceremony was telecast live on the Internet (click here to watch an archived videocast).
+The 2003 Ig Nobel Prizes were awarded on Thursday night, September NNth, 2003 at the 13th First Annual Ig Nobel Prize Ceremony, at Harvard's Sanders Theatre.
+The ceremony was webcast live.
+You can watch the video on our youTube Channel.

 WHO ATTENDED THE IG NOBEL CEREMONY: (1) Author Nick T. Spark , on behalf of John Paul Stapp's widow, Lilly.
 (2) Edward Murphy's Edward A. Murphy III, on behalf of his late father.
 (3) George Nichols, via audio tape.